junxit/us-congress-bills-113/bill.md

   > ## § 318.
 Social media working group
   >
   > - **(a)** *Establishment* The Secretary shall establish within the Department a social media working group (in this section referred to as the “Group”).
-  > - **(b)** *Purpose* In order to enhance information sharing between the Department and appropriate stakeholders, the Group shall provide guidance and best practices to the emergency preparedness and response community on the use of social media technologies before, during, and after a terrorist attack.
+  > - **(b)** *Purpose* In order to enhance information sharing between the Department and appropriate stakeholders, the Group shall provide guidance and best practices to the emergency preparedness and response community on the use of social media technologies before, during, and after a terrorist attack or other emergency.
   > - **(c)** *Membership*
   >   - **(1)** *In general* The Under Secretary for Science and Technology shall serve as the permanent chairperson of the Group, and shall designate, on a rotating basis, a representative from a State or local government who is a member of the Group to serve as co-chairperson.
+The Under Secretary shall establish term limits for individuals appointed to the Group pursuant to paragraph (2).
 Membership of the Group shall be composed of a cross section of subject matter experts from Federal, State, local, tribal, and nongovernmental organization practitioners, including representatives from the following entities:
   >     - **(A)** The Office of Public Affairs of the Department.
   >     - **(B)** The Office of the Chief Information Officer of the Department.
   >     - **(C)** The Privacy Office of the Department.
   >     - **(D)** The Federal Emergency Management Agency.
+  >     - **(E)** The Office of Disability Integration and Coordination of the Federal Emergency Management Agency.
-  >     - **(E)** The American Red Cross.
+  >     - **(F)** The American Red Cross.
-  >     - **(F)** The United States Forest Service.
+  >     - **(G)** The Forest Service.
-  >     - **(G)** The Centers for Disease Control and Prevention.
+  >     - **(H)** The Centers for Disease Control and Prevention.
-  >     - **(H)** The United States Geological Survey.
+  >     - **(I)** The United States Geological Survey.
-  >     - **(I)** The National Oceanic and Atmospheric Administration.
+  >     - **(J)** The National Oceanic and Atmospheric Administration.
   >   - **(2)** *Additional members* The Under Secretary for Science and Technology shall appoint, on a rotating basis, qualified individuals to the Group.
 The total number of such additional members shall—
   >     - **(A)** be equal to or greater than the total number of regular members under paragraph (1); and
   >     - **(B)** include—